 Evaluation of student performance in the field experience is integrated with the student learning contract.
 It also serves, in aggregated form, as part of the program's evaluation.
 This integration for individual students serves several purposes.
 First, it provides students with an immediate context for understanding the importance of an evidence-based approach to social work practice.
 Second, it gives students the opportunity to learn skills needed for conducting accountable professional practice and programs.
 Third, it provides mechanisms for all individuals involved in the field experience to provide feedback to others.
 This feedback, in turn, is essential to student professional development, improvement of the Social Work Program as a whole and specifically the field component of the program, and improvement of the field placement itself.
-Finally, the design of the learning contract and evaluation of the student serves as a model for the client-social worker planning and outcome evaluation process, providing both an objective mechanism for evaluating students and a skill-building exercise related to client services for the student.
+Finally, the design of the learning contract and evaluation process, providing both an objective mechanism for evaluating students and a skill-building exercise related to client services for the student.